-If the business cannot deliver the merchandise by the latest delivery date, it must notify the customer by writing a letter which must include a new anticipated delivery date or range of dates and the consumer's options if the seller fails to deliver.
+If the business cannot deliver the merchandise by the latest delivery date, it must immediately notify the customer by writing a letter which must include notice of the delay, a new anticipated delivery date, or range of dates and the consumer's options if the seller fails to deliver.
 These options include the customer's right to:

-1) cancel the contract and obtain a full refund within two weeks of the company's receipt of their request; or
+1) cancel the order and obtain a full refund within two weeks of the company's receipt of their request; or

-2) cancel the contract and obtain a credit equal to the deposit; or
+2) cancel the order and obtain a credit equal to the full amount paid; or

-3) modify the contract by making a new selection of furniture or major household appliance.
+4) select new furniture or major household appliance.

 This does not apply if the delivery delay was caused by a strike or entirely by the consumer.
 If the consumer chooses to cancel the order and request a full refund, the business must comply within two weeks of receiving the request.

 For more information on the laws relating to the delivery of furniture and major appliances or to file a complaint against a company, you may do so in the following ways:

 The Better Business Bureau of Metropolitan New York, Inc.

 BBB helps you to find trustworthy businesses and charities.
 Consumers can also post reviews about businesses, file a complaint against a business, and find information about the latest scams through BBB Scam Tracker.

 The New York Attorney General is the state’s chief legal counsel, and his office oversees and manages issues such as guarding the legal and civil rights of consumers.